St. Andrew's School (Parañaque): The CICM Missionaries

-In 1932, Fr.
-Van Runckelen expanded the school, and with Mrs. Gloria Aspillera-Quintos, he founded the high school department.
+In 1932, Van Runckelen expanded the school, and with Gloria Aspillera-Quintos, he founded the high school department.
 The new department started with 32 students (20 boys and 12 girls) and ended up to seven (four boys and three girls); moreover, the seven were the first high school graduates dubbed as The Magnificent Seven.

-Upon the demise of Fr.
-Van Runckelen († Parañaque, October 24, 1934), Rev. Fr.
-Antonio Van Overveld took over as head of St. Andrew's School from 1934 to 1937.
+Upon the death of Van Runckelen in Parañaque on October 24, 1934, Antonio Van Overveld took over as head of St. Andrew's School from 1934 to 1937.
 In his period, the school was relocated from the original, which is present site of St. Paul College of Parañaque, to the Parañaque convent building, where the school is presently located.

-After Fr.
-Van Overveld, Rev. Fr.
-Adolfo Cansse became school director from 1937 to 1952.
+After Van Overveld, Adolfo Cansse became school director from 1937 to 1952.

 From co-educational to "exclusive for boys"

 When World War II broke out in 1941, the school was closed.
-After the war, the school re-opened for school year 1945-1946 through the efforts of Fr.
-Cansse and notable faculty members.
+After the war, the school re-opened for school year 1945-1946 through the efforts of Cansse and notable faculty members.
 However, the school opened only the first year class and it was exclusively for boys.
 St. Paul College of Parañaque, a neighboring school, offered education only for girls.